bw0rth/pync/docs/source/usage/remote-command-exec.rst

 ========================

 .. warning::
-   | * Be CAREFUL and RESPONSIBLE with this
+   | * Please be CAREFUL and RESPONSIBLE with this
      functionality.
    | * Please DO NOT use this functionality
      for evil purposes.